How To Clean Your Coffee Maker

 This step will give the warmed up solution plenty of time to cleanse your coffee maker of all the harder to kill bacteria, which have escaped your washing machine’s careless cleaning.

-Step # 4 — Finish The Brew
+4. Finish The Brew

 Once the 30 minutes are up, turn your coffee maker back on and let it finish its brew cycle.
 When the machine is finished, dump out the carafe and refill the reservoir with fresh water.

-Step #5 — Clean The Carafe
+5. Clean The Carafe

 Next, pour some warm, soapy water into the carafe, and toss in about a handful of rice.
 Swish it around for a couple of minutes to let the rice’s abrasiveness scrub off any gunk still sticking to the inside, and then pour it out into the sink.

-Now use the sponge to wipe down the inside of your carafe, and then set it out to dry.
+This has the added advantage of neutralizing any left-over vinegar from the full cleanse, and the light abrasive nature of the baking soda makes the glass sparkle.
+If necessary, you can also use the sponge to wipe down the inside of your carafe, and then set it out to dry.

 Pro Tip: You should do this final step after every other brew, to keep your carafe clean of any old, lingering flavors from past brews.